Home › Forums › Journal Club Case Discussion Forum › February Journal Club

 It is definitely hard to find a broad enough but not too broad search strategy to get what you need; something I struggle with a lot.
 I find myself doing something similar in finding a somewhat relevant article then scanning the references, but this can quickly get time consuming.

-You maybe could have tried “thoracic spine dysfunction” or just “thoracic spine pain” with a combination of other things but not sure that would have been any more helpful.
+You maybe could have tried “thoracic spine dysfunction” or just “thoracic spine pain” with a combination of other things but not sure that would have been any more helpful.2) Read through my summary and the article, then let’s talk about statistics:

 – What do you think about their findings in the results section?

 It’s always fishy to me when authors present only certain parts of the data.
 The graphs and tables for the subjective information are helpful, but where is the same for objective?
 While not a whole lot was found to be significant with the subjective measure between groups, the graphs and charts give good insight to the trend of greater improvement in the SMT group.
-It would be nice to be able to reason through a similar process with the objective data as well (especially with such a small sample size).
+It would be nice to be able to reason through a similar process with the objective data as well (especially with such a small sample size).– Did they draw appropriate conclusions based on the statistics?

 I think the conclusion “This pilot study suggests that spinal manipulative therapy has greater benefits than placebo treatment” is accurate based on the reporting of some significant findings in the results section.
-I struggle with comparing the significant intra-group findings and saying that one group had “greater” significance compared to another; not sure that is a fair conclusion to draw when some of those findings weren’t necessarily supported by inter-group comparison.
+I struggle with comparing the significant intra-group findings and saying that one group had “greater” significance compared to another; not sure that is a fair conclusion to draw when some of those findings weren’t necessarily supported by inter-group comparison.– What are your thoughts on statistically significant vs clinically significant?

 I think it is worthwhile when studies are good about including MCID’s to better argue clinical significance.
-With no mention of degree of improvement with objective measurements how do we know if this is even outside the MCID for that measurement?
+With no mention of degree of improvement with objective measurements how do we know if this is even outside the MCID for that measurement?3) Any other general opinions on the article?

 I thought it was interesting that one of the inclusion criteria was “palpation of movement” to identify a “thoracic fixation.”
 I guess that was their way of identifying thoracic hypomobilities but seems like a very subjective “objective” inclusion criteria.